 Discussion

-Our second study investigated how well statistical methods can discern between individual genuine- and fabricated of raw- or processed data at the individual level.
+Our second study investigated how well statistical methods that use individual-level (raw) data can distinguish genuine data from fabricated.
 To this end, we replicated the procedure from Study 1 and asked researchers to fabricate data for individual participants for the classic Stroop task.
 We also collected (arguably) genuine data from the labs involved in the Many Labs study, which included the classic Stroop task.
-As such, we had both genuine- and fabricated data on the same effect.
+As such, we had both genuine- and fabricated data sets on the same effect.

-Using these data we attempted to classify genuine- and fabricated individual level data using digit analyses, variance analyses, multivariate associations, and effect sizes.
-Results of preregistered analyses indicate that digit analyses of raw data performed at chance level, variance analyses of raw data performed excellent, and multivariate relations between variables in the raw data performed fairly to excellent.
-Moreover and not preregistered, the summary statistic effect size appeared to strike a surprisingly good balance between efficacy and parsimony for classifying fabricated- from genuine raw data (only superseded in performance by the more complex variance analyses).
+Using these data sets we attempted to classify genuine- and fabricated individual level data using digit analyses, variance analyses, multivariate associations, and effect sizes.
+Results of preregistered analyses indicate that digit analyses of raw data performed at chance level, variance analyses of raw data performed excellent, and analyses of multivariate relations between variables in the raw data performed fairly to excellent.
+Moreover ,and not preregistered, the summary statistic effect size appeared to strike a surprisingly good balance between efficacy and parsimony for classifying fabricated- from genuine raw data (only superseded in performance by the more complex variance analyses).
 It is somewhat ironic that the summary statistic of the effect performs so well in classifying the genuine- from fabricated data.
 This replicates the finding from Study 1 that effect sizes are a valuable piece of information to discern genuine- from fabricated data.
-Random Number Generators (RNGs) did not appear to have a consistent relation with classification performance with raw data.
+Fabricators’ use of Random Number Generators (RNGs) did not appear to have a consistent relation with classification performance with raw data.

 Our results confirmed our prediction that leading digit analyses (i.e., NBL) are not fruitful in detecting fabricated response times.
 The Newcomb-Benford Law is frequently observed in various natural phenomena (e.g., population numbers) but Figure 6 (clearly) indicates this is not the case for summary statistics of response times.
 Response times are untruncated ratio measures in theory that technically satisfy the NBL’s requirements, but in practice response time measures are truncated severely (e.g., nobody can respond within <50 milliseconds and few take longer than 2000 milliseconds).
 If the NBL is being considered for applications to detect (potential) misconduct, there need to indications that the data generation process is in line with the requirements of the NBL, but we consider that this is hardly the